MusicLab 5: Lockdown Rave

 Renick Bell is one of the leading figures of the algorave movement.
 Mixmag magazine has called him “one of [the algorave] scene’s more flabbergasting producers,” and Resident Advisor calls him “Algorave kingpin” and writes that “watching him make his music is just as fun as dancing to it.”

 Bell improvises bass-heavy algorithmically generated music full of percussion and noise by live coding with open source software, including software he has written called Conductive.
 Each performance is new and unique, unheard before the event even by Bell, with his live programming activity projected for the audience to see.

-He is interested in using technology itself as a medium that can be molded into various form to tell stories and build experiences.
-To this end he collaborates with various artists, and technicians to tackle creative, interactive and technical challenges, and explore various permutations and extensions of art.
+He is interested in using technology itself as a medium that can be moulded into various form to tell stories and build experiences.
+To this end, he collaborates with various artists, and technicians to tackle creative, interactive and technical challenges, and explore various permutations and extensions of art.